Q: What is a self-reference?

 Q: Interesting!
 Go on.

-Every system of assumptions creates a kind of language.
+A: I shall!
+So, every system of assumptions creates a kind of language.
 To be clear, it’s a super technical language.
 Not fun to speak.
 No silly accents.
 But it’s a language nevertheless, with all the associated logical structure and expressive variety.

 Now, you can use this language to create self-references.
 In particular, in this language, you can make a sentence which says, “This statement cannot be proved true.”